fabriziosalmi/proxmox-lxc-autoscale/docs/README.md

 **Which version to use?**

 ### LXC AutoScale
 Perfect for new users, this variant is easy to set up and manage.
 Simply install, run, and let it automatically handle the scaling of your LXC containers.
-It can be > reconfigured at any time to suit your specific environment.
+It can be reconfigured at any time to fit your needs.

 ### [LXC AutoScale Documentation](lxc_autoscale/README.md)